gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 There are many circumstances that are making me quit this job.
 What would I do now?

-1. I've commited to 100 days of code, with twitter hashtag #100DaysOfCode, where I commit to code something or read code for atleast one hour for 100 years, which includes out of office work (which would be all time now, for some time atleast).
+1. I've commited to 100 days of code, with twitter hashtag #100DaysOfCode, where I commit to code something or read code for atleast one hour for 100 days, which includes out of office work (which would be all time now, for some time atleast).
 2. I'll finish Harshini's (friend of a friend) Portfolio Website in the best way possible.
 3. I'll start contributing to Gastby Static Site Generator.
 4. I'll possibly find a remote job (but who knows?)